TomaszSarmata/ElizabethMine/README.md

 │    • Customize your theme at the theme editor                                │ │    • Share your theme preview (https://development-vitaella-theme.myshopify  │
 │      .com/?preview_theme_id=162801189177)

+command 'shopify theme dev' to run the local env